Compactness of Fixed Point Maps and the Ball-Marsden-Slemrod Conjecture: Compactness Principle for Fixed Point Maps

 for all $x,y \in X$ and all $u \in B$. \item[(b)] $F_x:P \to X$ is continuous for all $x \in X$. \item[(c)] $F_x:P \to X$ is compact for all $x \in X$. \end{enumerate} Then the well-defined fixed point map $\Phi: P \to X$ which assigns to each $u \in P$ the unique fixed point of $F_u(\cdot)$, i.e.~$\Phi(u) = F\big(\Phi(u),u\big)$, is continuous and compact.
 If additionally \begin{enumerate} \item[(d)] $F:X \times P \to X$ is locally Lipschitz in $u$ locally uniformly in $x$ \end{enumerate} then $\Phi: P \to X$ is also locally Lipschitz in $u$. \end{corollary}

-The following lemma serves to reduce the proof of Corollary \ref{cor:main_1} to the proof of Corollary \ref{cor:main_2}.
+The following lemma serves to reduce the proof of Corollary \ref{cor:main_1} to that of Corollary \ref{cor:main_2}.
+An almost identical construction can be found in \cite {Brown18}, Chap.~3.
+Nevertheless, for the sake of self-containedness, we present the short proof.

 \begin{lemma} Let $X$ be a metric space and let $F:X\to X$ be given.
-Then the following two assertions are equivalent: \begin{enumerate} \item[(a)] $F$ is Lipschitz and a hidden contraction. \item[(b)] There exists a strongly equivalent metric $d'$ on $X$ such that $F$ is a contraction with respect to $d'$. \end{enumerate} \end{lemma}
+Then the following two assertions are equivalent: \begin{enumerate} \item[(a)] $F$ is Lipschitz and an eventual contraction. \item[(b)] There exists a strongly equivalent metric $d'$ on $X$ such that $F$ is a contraction with respect to $d'$. \end{enumerate} \end{lemma}